madiedinro/simple-clickhouse/README.md

 d2 = '2019-01-13'

 new_recs = []
-with td.difference(d1, d2, upd) as delta:
+with td.difference(d1, d2, upd) as d:
-    for row in delta:
+    for row in d:
+        td.push(row)
         print(row)
-        td.push(row)
 ```

-All pushed records will be flushed on exit context
+All records will be flushed to DB on context exit

 #### Async version